HaveFunTrading/boomnet/README.md

 ```

 `dispatch` closures can also capture application state directly; there is no separate context
 argument.
-Explicit event iterator types only need the endpoint: `IOServiceEvents<'a, TradeEndpoint>`.
+Explicit event iterator types only need the factory type: `IOServiceEvents<'a, TradeEndpointFactory>`.
 See [the context example](examples/io_service_with_context.rs) for a complete implementation that
 shares lifecycle counters across endpoints.